geopandas/geopandas/CODE_OF_CONDUCT.md

 participate within them.

-By embracing the following principles, guidelines and actions to follow or avoid, you will help us make Jupyter a welcoming and productive community.
+By embracing the following principles, guidelines and actions to follow or avoid, you will help us make GeoPandas a welcoming and productive community.
 Feel free to contact the Code of Conduct Committee at [*conduct@geopandas.org*](mailto:conduct@geopandas.org) with any questions.